 To date, the only particles that have been successfully collided are electrons, positrons, protons and antiprotons, as well as nuclei and other ions (e.g. Pb or Ar).
 Only these particles are electrically charged and sufficiently stable to survive the early stages of collimation and acceleration.
-Positrons and antiprotons are not present in normal matter and must be made by colliding, say, protons into a dense target, followed by filtering and collimation of the debris.
-Ultimately, the choice of which particles to collide depends upon the goals of the experiments.
+Before this can happen, the relevant particles must be produced in their ionised state.
+For practical reasons (see Section 4), the particles are usually injected into the accelerator in discrete packets called bunches.
+Exercise 1: Discuss the initial production of a) electrons, b) protons, c) antiparticles.